iv461/icey/README.md

 slip_angle_state.set(0.01f) /// This will get published
 ```

+# Why should I use ICEY:

+TODO mor convincing

+If the examples did not yet convince you:

+- Because ICEY removes unccesesary boolerplate code
+- It automatically computes the data-flow synchronously to the data it depents on: No more `received_x`-flags and asynchronously spinning in timers, waiting to something to arrive
+-

 # Robustness

 This library is designed to be robust against common usage mistakes: It will detect problems like cyclic dependencies that would cause infinite update cycles.
 It enforces this by creating a Directed Acyclic Graph (DAG) and using topological sorting to ensure a well-defined order of updates.